 Anthropology Research Group

 Arctic Centre, University of Lapland

 PL 122, FIN-96101 Rovaniemi, Finland

 Lukas holds a Master’s degree from the University of Basel (Switzerland) in Eastern European History and Russian Language and Literature.
 During his studies Lukas specialised in oral history, and his Master’s thesis is an oral history-based inquiry into the change of the life conditions of the Sámi living on the Kola Peninsula during the 20th century.
-After his graduation Lukas worked as an Embassy translator and interpreter in Moscow.
+After his graduation Lukas worked for several years as an embassy translator and interpreter in Moscow.